redwoodjs/redwoodjs-com-archive/docs/graphql.md

 For example, you have chosen to log `data` return by each request, then you may want to redact sensitive information, like email addresses from yur logs.

-Here is an example of an application `/api/src/lib/logger.ts` confgured to redact email addresses.
+Here is an example of an application `/api/src/lib/logger.ts` configured to redact email addresses.
 Take note of the path `data.users[*].email` as this says, in the `data` attribute, redact the `email` from every `user`:

 ```js
 // /api/src/lib/logger.ts